 In addition, all our employees and workers are expected to behave in accordance with our Code of Conduct.
 This requires them to establish and maintain ethical standards and raise any suspicions of unlawful or unethical conduct to their direct manager in line with our Reporting Concerns Policy and our core values, which include “Doing What’s Right”, so that we act with honesty, integrity, transparency, respect and in a socially responsible manner.

 We are committed to ensuring that slavery or human trafficking do not take place in any part of our business or within our supply chains.
 We will not knowingly support or do business with any organisation that is involved in such practices and we would seek to terminate any relationship immediately where evidence of the same occurred.

-Our key suppliers span the globe and include key institutions in the financial, telecommunications and remittance sectors.
-Each of our partners is subject to an extensive due diligence process to ensure compliance with appropriate regulatory guidelines, including anti-money laundering and counter-terrorist financing.
+Our key suppliers span the globe and include key institutions in the financial, telecommunications and remittance sectors and they are screened by us to ensure that they are a suitable organisation with which to do business.
+Each of our payment partners is subject to an extensive due diligence process to ensure compliance with appropriate regulatory guidelines, including anti-money laundering and counter-terrorist financing.

 We will monitor the effectiveness of the measures that we are taking to ensure that there is no slavery or human trafficking in our business or our supply chain, including building upon and improving the policies that we have put in place.

-This statement was approved by the board of directors on 15 April 2019, signed by Breon Corcoran, director, on 3 May 2019, and will be reviewed annually.
+This statement was approved by the board of directors on 26 March 2020, signed by Breon Corcoran, director, on 12 May 2020, and it is reviewed annually.